 If you are using Windows 7 or 8.1 computer then There is no option to Reset Network configuration.
 You Can Reset Network Settings To Default by using some commands.

-Note: command below also applicable to reset network settings windows 10 using cmd.
+Note: The command below also applicable to reset network settings in Windows 10 using cmd.

 First search for Command Prompt, Right click and select As an administrator,

-Now perform Command below one by one and press enter key after each.
+Now perform the Commands below one by one and press enter key after each.